wangyuantao/azure-rest-api-specs/documentation/README.md

     }
 }
 ```

+If you do not specify `parameters` `sentenceCount`, the model will predict output summary sentences count smartly.

 ### Conversation Chapters
 1. Copy the command below into a text editor.
 The BASH example uses the `\` line continuation character.
 If your console or terminal uses a different line continuation character, use that character.